Neural Minimum Weight Perfect Matching for Quantum Error Codes: Conclusion

 \section{Conclusion}

 We introduced our NMWPM framework, which formulates the decoding problem as a differentiable edge-weight prediction task.
 Our approach demonstrates superior scalability, significantly outperforming standard baselines under well studied noise regimes across two topological codes.
-Ultimately, these results highlight the efficacy of augmenting classical decoders with learned priors, encouraging the broader adoption of hybrid methodologies in quantum error correction.
+Ultimately, these results highlight the efficacy of augmenting classical decoders with learned priors, encouraging the broader adoption of hybrid methodologies in QEC.